HomePittsburgh: A Geek HistorySir Arthur Conan Doyle Lectures on Spiritualism

 Arthur Conan Doyle’s life was equally diverse.
 Born into a successful artistic family, he grew up in relative poverty.
 Doyle then attended medical school, but ultimately proved unsuccessful as a general practitioner.
 Despite his success in the realms of fictional literature, meanwhile, Doyle was knighted in 1902 by King Edward VII because of his non-fiction writings during the Boer War.

-“As you come deeper into the iron country you seem to be descending into one of Dante’s circles, and a glance at sooty, smoking Pittsburgh makes it very clear why Carnegie lived in Scotland,” Doyle wrote in Our Second American Adventure, an account of his 1923 tour of North America.
+“As you come deeper into the iron country you seem to be descending into one of Dante’s circles, and a glance at sooty, smoking Pittsburgh makes it very clear why Carnegie lived in Scotland,” Doyle wrote in Our Second American Adventure, an account of his 1923 tour.
 “From the riverside it is a terrible looking place, but one is agreeably surprised when one reaches the hinterland to find what fine buildings there are, technical colleges, libraries, galleries, and all sorts of amenities to mitigate the atrocities of modem industrialism.
 On the whole, Pittsburgh, bad as it is, compares favorably with our own dreadful northern towns, whose brick lanes I knew so well in the days of my medical novitiate.”

 While Arthur Conan Doyle’s opinion of Pittsburgh may have been mixed, the same could be said of Pittsburgh’s opinion of Arthur Conan Doyle.
 “Sir Arthur, who came to Pittsburgh to lecture at Carnegie Music Hall tomorrow night, is a visitor who is none less likeable, whether or not an individual agrees with his doctrine,” the Pittsburgh Chronicle Telegraph explained.
 “With a brusquely big mustache that contrasts to his softly inflected voice, hair that is turning non-grey, and a body that is almost gigantic, Sir Arthur received friend and foe with like courtesy.
 He has an air of childlike simplicity, of earnest sincerity that shames scoffers.
 It is the attitude of a man so absorbed in his beliefs that he cannot imagine the possibility of any one being so unkind as to ridicule them.”